 How to Make Air Fryer Portobello Mushrooms

-Clean and dry the mushrooms.
+Clean and dry the mushrooms and remove the stems.
 Rub the mushrooms with the olive oil and sprinkle on the seasonings.
 For this I use a pastry brush.
 Just mix the seasonings into the oil and brush it onto both sides of the mushrooms.
 The oil will soak in pretty quickly.

 Place each mushroom, cap side down, in the air fryer basket.
 Don’t overlap them or they won’t cook properly.
 I can fit two side by side in my air fryer.
 You might have to cook one at a time, depending on how they fit into your basket or tray.